Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 # For more samples to get started with GitHub Action workflows to deploy to Azure, refer to https://github.com/Azure/actions-workflow-samples
 ```

-Note : This script installs two versions of .NET and asks the engine to deploy the code which is stored in /Functions folder of the repo.
+Note : This script installs two versions of .NET and asks the engine to deploy the code from the /Functions folder of the repo.

 ![Screen capture](../Images/azfunc5githubactions.png?raw=true)